codemaster08240328/mh-backend-test/README.md

 - `/investments/:id` get an investment record by id
 - `/investments/export/:investmentId` report csv data for a specific investment record by investmentId.
+- `/investments/export` report csv data for all investments record.

 ## What could be improved?